ec-jrc/re3gistry/documentation/developer-manual.md

 Verify that the JDK trusts the [ECAS certificates](https://webgate.ec.europa.eu/CITnet/confluence/display/IAM/Downloads-Certificates) else import them on the keystore of the JVM.

 Restart the service and check the authentication menchanism.

+### Email notifications and templates

+You can currently change some of the variables of the different email templates such as the instance/organisation name.
+To change those you can access the [configuration.properties](https://github.com/ec-jrc/re3gistry/blob/master/sources/Re3gistry2/src/main/resources/configurations_files/configuration.properties) file, where you can search the mail template data under [mail.text].
+You can there see the different subjects and text that you can change.
+Have in account that some of these may need some proper code changing in their respective java classes.